Gwidzy/Database-GUI/README.md

 # Database-GUI
-GUI made in Python to create databases
+Simple GUI made with Python to run SQL queries.